Weak Decoupling Duality and Quantum Identification: Quantum identification

 which results in

 where we have used the Cauchy-Schwarz inequality and the assumption that orthogonal states in $S$ can be well discriminated. \end{proof}

 Now we are ready to state and prove our main result on the duality between quantum identification and approximate forgetfulness.
-As with the fidelity alternative, we have chosen to prove the theorem by composing general purpose results for the purpose of pedagogical clarity, which leads to artificially poor scaling of the parameters.
+As with weak decoupling duality, we have chosen to prove the theorem by composing general purpose results for the purpose of pedagogical clarity, which leads to artificially poor scaling of the parameters.
 Readers concerned with optimizing the parameters should also consult Theorem \ref{thm:ID.dualto.rand.tech}. \begin{theorem}[Identification and forgetfulness] Quantum-ID codes and forgetfulness are dual in the following quantitative sense.
 If a subspace $S \subseteq B \ox E$ is an $\e$-quantum-ID code for $B$, then $E$ is approximately $\delta$-forgetful:

 Conversely, if $E$ is approximately $\delta$-forgetful, then geometry is approximately preserved on $B$:

 If, in addition, the nonzero eigenvalues of $\ph^B$ lie in the interval $[\m,\l]$ for all $\ket{\ph} \in S$, then $S$ is an $\eta$-quantum-ID code for $\eta := 7\d^{1/8}\sqrt{\l/\m}$. \end{theorem} \begin{remark} While it would be desirable to eliminate the eigenvalue condition at the end of the theorem, the condition is fairly natural in this context.
 If the reduced states $\ph^E$ are very close to a single state $\s^E$ for all $\ket{\ph} \in S$, then all the $\ket{\ph}$ are very close to being purifications of $\s^E$, meaning that they differ from one another only by a unitary plus a small perturbation.
 If $\s^E$ is the maximally mixed state or close to it, then the assumption will be satisfied. \end{remark}